renlulu/ParseProject/Xfers/project.md

 ---
+name: Xfers
-name: Xfersdescription: A payment solutions provider for businesses, licensed by the Monetary Authority of Singapore.
+description: A payment solutions provider for businesses, licensed by the Monetary Authority of Singapore.
 logo: Yes
 categories: Payment
 status: Live